About once a month this winter, we can watch the Moon journey across a field of stars termed the “Winter Hexagon.”

 Watch the Dance This Winter

 That’s only part of the fun.
-The chorus of this song repeats over the next few months:
+The chorus of this song repeats throughout the winter:

 - November 2-6, 2020